kachick/chawan/readme.md

 also opens up many interesting possibilities concering buffer organization;
 unfortunately, not much of that is implemented yet (except for basic tree traversal commands.)

+## License

+Chawan is dedicated to the public domain.
+See the UNLICENSE file for details.